-You can download this sample and a trial licenses in the IT Hit WebDAV Client Library product download area and in IT Hit User File System product download area.
+You can download this sample and trial licenses in the IT Hit WebDAV Client Library product download area and in the IT Hit User File System product download area.
 You can also clone it or browse the code on GitHub.

 - Microsoft Windows 10 Creators Update or later version.

 - The sample supports WebDAV servers with cookies authentication, Basic, Digest, NTLM, and Kerberos authentication.

 - To connect to WebDAV servers with cookies authentication Microsoft Edge is required.